Distilling Word Embeddings: An Encoding Approach: Background of Matching Softmax

 \section{Background of Matching Softmax}

-As said, existing approaches of knowledge transfer between neural networks mainly follow a two-step strategy: first training a teacher network; then using the teacher network to guide a student model by matching $\softmax$, depicted in Figure \ref{fDistill}a.
+As said, existing approaches to knowledge transfer between two neural networks mainly follow a two-step strategy: first training a teacher network; then using the teacher network to guide a student model by matching $\softmax$, depicted in Figure \ref{fDistill}a.

 For a classification problem, $\softmax$ is typically used as the output layer's activation function.
 Let $\bm z\in\mathbb{R}^{n_c}$ be the input of $\softmax$. ($n_c$ is the number of classes.)
 The output of $\softmax$ is